sharmatanikesh/Blog/README.md

 # Blog
 This project is a modern web application built with React.js and Tailwind CSS, leveraging the power of Appwrite as a backend service.
 The primary focus of the application is to provide a flexible and user-friendly platform for managing a blog.
 Users can seamlessly create, update, and delete blog posts, tailoring their content and visual appeal.
-## Overview

-Briefly describe the purpose and goals of your project.
-Mention the technologies used, such as React.js, Tailwind CSS, and Appwrite.

 ## Live Demo